UDC-GAC/ServerlessYARN/README.md

     cd ServerlessYARN
     ```

-- Create **ansible/provisioning/config/config.yml** to customize your environment (a template is provided in the same directory).
+- Create configuration modules in YAML format in **ansible/provisioning/config/modules** to customize your environment (templates are provided in the same directory).
-    > If this configuration file is not created, it will be created automatically during startup by copying the corresponding template.
+    > If these configuration module files are not created, they will be created automatically during startup by copying the corresponding templates.

 - You may deploy the virtual cluster with Vagrant (if needed):
     ```